danstonedev/pt-ehr-simulator/README.md

 - ✅ No server setup complexity
 - ✅ No database configuration
 - ✅ No Python/Node.js environment issues
-- ✅ Works on any static hosting (GitHub Pages, Netlify, etc.)
+- ✅ Works on static hosting (e.g., GitHub Pages)
 - ✅ Perfect for demos and development

 ## 💡 Architecture Benefits